Reading poetry is an intimate, subversive act. It deserves to be protected.

 This list of service providers will likely change.
 Verse uses services from Google to collect and analyze data about use of this site.
 Verse uses Heroku and CloudFlare to host and deliver Verse to you.
-If you connect your Facebook account, Verse will have access to your public Facebook profile and email address.
+We use MailGun to deliver poetry playlists in email.
 Where possible, we request that our vendors keep visitor data private and use it only to help you read and discover poetry.

 In order to provide recommendations to other readers, Verse will use data about the poetry you read, save or share.
 In doing so, Verse will not disclose what you read, save or share.

 You can delete all data associated with your account.
 For now, you'll have to contact us directly to accomplish this.

 If you subscribe to receive poetry playlists, your email address will be stored and you'll receive poetry playlists in email once a week.
 We do not track when you open or read poetry in your email.
 You can unsubscribe at any time by following the unsubscribe link in any playlist email.